14 Essential Health Screenings That All Men Should Consider

 13. Testicular Cancer

-However, at least one study reports that self-examination may be cost-effective.
+However, some studies report that self-examination may be cost-effective.
 Discuss screening for testicular cancer with your physician to gather more information for your specific health history.

 14. Skin Cancer (Melanoma)

 According to the Skin Cancer Foundation, more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.